Azhrak/spicy-tales/ADMIN.md

-# Admin Dashboard - Spicy Tales
+# Admin Dashboard - Choose the Heat

 Complete guide to the admin dashboard system for managing users and novel templates.